PowerAI-Labs/LocalRAG/frontend/README.md

-# Enhanced RAG Application - Frontend
+# Local Enhanced RAG Application - Frontend

 This repository contains the React-based frontend for an Enhanced Retrieval-Augmented Generation (RAG) application, designed to work with the RAG backend API.